 Stick to Boring Fonts and Colours

-The desire to stand out with your resume is perfectly understandable, but the way to do this is through the contents of your resume – and not the appearance of the resume itself.
+The desire to stand out with your resume is perfectly understandable, but the way to do this is through its contents – and not the appearance of the resume itself.
 Do not use unusual fonts or colours in an attempt to stand out.
-Having your previous work experience detailed in bright red Old English font will bring attention to your application, but not in the appropriate manner.
+Having your previous work experience detailed in bright red Old English font will bring attention to your application and make your resume stand out, but not in the appropriate manner.

 HR managers and recruiters expect candidates to project a degree of professionalism, starting with a resume displayed in a traditional font, in the appropriate size and colour.
-It’s hard to go wrong with size 12 Times New Roman.
-It may not be the most interesting in appearance, but it will ensure that your resume projects the professionalism which businesses expect.
+It’s hard to go wrong with size 12 Times New Roman font.
+It may not be the most interesting in appearance, but it will ensure that your resume projects the professionalism that businesses expect from job applicants.